AIM-Harvard/SlicerRadiomics/README.md

 $ make
 ```

-Once the build is completed, you will need to add this path
+Once the build is completed, you will need to add this path within your extension build tree
-`SlicerRadiomics-buil/inner-build/lib/Slicer-4.7/qt-scripted-modules` to the 3D
+`SlicerRadiomics-build/inner-build/lib/Slicer-4.7/qt-scripted-modules` to the 3D
 Slicer additional modules path (3D Slicer Settings > Modules > Additional module paths).

 # Acknowledgments

-This project is supporte in part by the National Institutes of Health, National
+This project is supported in part by the National Institutes of Health, National
 Cancer Institute [Informatics Technology for Cancer Research (ITCR)
 program](https://itcr.nci.nih.gov) via
 grant U24 CA194354 (PI Hugo Aerts).